 The NPP mission will provide operational agencies early access to the next generation of operational sensors, thereby greatly reducing the risks incurred during the transition from POES and DMSP to NPOESS.
-Early system-level integration and testing will provide "lessons learned" and allow for any required modifications in time to support readiness for the first NPOESS launch.
-Development risk for the NPOESS ground system is being reduced through early delivery and testing of the NPP ground system (a subset of the NPOESS architecture).
-Extensive pre-launch and on-orbit calibration and validation of instruments on NPP and early user evaluation of NPOESS data products will allow for modifications to algorithms prior to the first NPOESS launch in 2009.
 NPP will demonstrate the utility of the improved imaging and radiometric data in short-term weather "nowcasting" and forecasting and in other oceanic and terrestrial applications, such as harmful algal blooms, volcanic ash, and wildfire detection.

-In addition to serving as a valuable risk reduction and prototyping mission for the IPO and users of NPOESS data, NPP will provide continuity of the calibrated, validated, and geolocated NASA EOS Terra and Aqua systematic global imaging and sounding observations for NASA Earth Science research.
-With a five-year design lifetime, NPP will provide a "bridge" from NASA's EOS research missions (Terra, Aqua, and Aura) to the operational NPOESS mission.
+In addition to serving as a valuable risk reduction and prototyping mission for the IPO and users of NPOESS data, NPP will provide continuity of the calibrated, validated, and geo-located NASA EOS Terra and Aqua systematic global imaging and sounding observations for NASA Earth Science research.
+With a five-year design lifetime, NPP will provide data past the planned lifetime of EOS Terra and Aqua and provide a "bridge" to the operational NPOESS mission.
 NPP will extend the series of key measurements in support of long-term monitoring of climate change and of global biological productivity.